Awakening Our Gifts Part 1: The Face of Our Challenge

 - They resist the urge to try altogether or shy away from trying for fear of looking foolish

-- They do try they cannot let go of their minds uncertainty, concern that they cannot play the instrument or will looking foolish doing so
+- They do try but cannot let go of their minds uncertainty, concern that they cannot play the instrument or will looking foolish doing so

 What happens in either of these cases is that their thoughts about playing the drums end up reinforcing a belief they are incapable of playing them.
 I have tried to encourage people to set aside their fears or consternation and simply give it a try.
 In both cases I mentioned, the persons minds has created a wall.
 The wall prevents them for actually just getting behind the drums and having fun.
 For them, even before they try to do so, the encounter the wall the have built in their own minds and it blocks them from expressing themselves freely without concern or fear.
 The wall is not off in the distance, it is right there before them.
 Offer the same opportunity to a child and they are far more likely to give it a go.
 They are not concerned about how they look, whether they can play it or not and allow the playfulness or curiosity out and go at it with abandon.These walls I am referring to are no different than the walls, or mental barriers, that keep people for trying to develop more conscious access to their non-rational or psychic awareness.